CyanAsterisk/FreeCar/README.md

 ### Business Development

 After the code is generated, some necessary components need to be added to the project.
-Since the api layer does not need to be added again, the following mainly explains the part about Kitex-Server, and the code is located under `server/cmd`.
+Since the api layer does not need to be added again, the following mainly explains about Kitex-Server section, the code is located under `server/cmd`.

 #### Config

 Refer to `server/cmd/user/config` for the configuration structure of microservices.

-#### Global

-Refer to `server/cmd/user/global` to provide globally callable methods for microservices.

 #### Initialize

-Refer to `server/cmd/user/initialize` to provide the initialization function of the necessary components, among which `nacos.go` `flag.go` `logger.go` are required.
+Refer to `server/cmd/user/initialize` to provide the initialization function of the necessary components, among which `config.go` `registry.go` `flag.go` `logger.go` are required.

-#### Tool
+#### Pkg

-Refer to `server/cmd/user/tool` to provide tool functions for microservices, where `port.go` is required.
+Refer to `server/cmd/user/pkg` to provide calling functions of microservices, which are mainly used to implement the interfaces defined in `handler.go`.

 #### API

 When writing the business logic of the gateway layer, you only need to update the IDL and the new microservice client code each time.
 If you need to add new components, you can add them directly.
 The project is highly pluggable, and the architecture is similar to the microservice layer.

 The business logic of the gateway layer is under `server/cmd/api/biz`, and most of the code will be automatically generated.
 If you need to add a new route separately, you need to go to `server/cmd/api/router.go`.

 Regarding the use of middleware, you only need to add middleware logic in `server/cmd/api/biz/router/api/middleware.go`.

 ## License

-FreeCar is distributed under the GNU General Public License, version 3.0.
+FreeCar is open source under the GNU General Public License version 3.0.